balbaugh/camagru/README.md

 # Camagru

 Camagru is an instagram-like web app that has webcam integration and basic image editing capabilities.
 You can capture an image with a webcam or upload an image and add stickers on top of the image.
-Stickers can be positioned freely with the mouse, and the sticker's size and opacity can be modified.
-Images can be saved as drafts or posted to be displayed in the image feed to other users.
-The feed features infinite pagination and the posts have like and comment capabilities.
-User settings can be modified in the control panel.

 ##
 ![Demo](https://github.com/balbaugh/camagru/raw/main/demo.gif)

 ## Tech Stack
-**Frontend:** Vanilla Javascript, Bulma CSS
+**Frontend:** Javascript, Bulma CSS

 **Backend:** PHP